B-CyberFunker/CATS22Present/README.md

 # CATS22Present

 Displays content on the secondary screen.
-Designed for the CAT S22 but technically compatible with any android 11+ device.
+Designed for the CAT S22 but may be compatible with any android 11+ device.
 This App is aimed at aftermarket ROMs - there is a lite version for stock ROMs that is significantly simpier and more reliable.
 See here: https://github.com/B-CyberFunker/S22Present-Lite

 It can: